ultraviolet-1986/patina/EXCEPTIONS.md

   - This error should be raised when Patina cannot detect an active Internet connection.

-- **PE0009 `Patina cannot detect a valid source control repository.`**
+- **PE0009 `Patina cannot detect a valid version control repository.`**
-  - This error should be raised when Patina cannot detect a valid source control repository.
+  - This error should be raised when Patina cannot detect a valid version control repository.
+At present, Patina only supports 'git'.

 - **PE0010 `Patina cannot access a required variable.`**
   - This error should be raised when Patina cannot access a required variable.